 Anti-Inflammatory Remedies And Supplements

-Prana Pets has a Sinu-Help supplement that can treat inflammation.
+Prana Pets has a Sinus Support supplement that can help treat Sinus infections in dogs.
 It’s designed to treat mucus blockages in breathing pathways, sinus-induced headaches, and chronic sneezing.
 Even better, Sinu-Help can address allergy-induced sinusitis, which many prescribed antibiotics cannot handle.

 In addition, these remedies can help ease any discomfort when symptoms persist: